bburwell91/TrainStation/README.md

-# TrainStation
+# Train Station Application

-A train station app that logs arrival and departure times
+> Link to project:
 https://bburwell91.github.io/TrainStation/

+### Summary:
+This application logs arrival and departure intervals for a train station in your area using firebase.

+### Technologies used:
+* JavaScript
+* jQuery
+* Firebase
+* Bootstrap